websight-io/docs/docs/docs/developers/development/dialogs/checkbox/index.md

 ## Description

-The Checkbox component allows the user to selection an option from a list of checkboxes.
+The Checkbox dialog field allows the user to selection an option from a list of checkboxes.

 ## Properties